 This Mediterranean lentil salad is healthy and very easy to make.
-Loaded with delicious vegetables, this vegetarian salad is perfect for lunch.
+Loaded with delicious vegetables, this salad is ready in about 30 minutes!

 Nothing beats a large bowl of fresh and delicious salad.
 Fortunately, Mediterranean cuisine has so many tasty salads that are delicious, fresh and easy to make.
 Be sure to check out our Mediterranean style salads such as Greek salad, cucumber tomato feta salad and our famous tabouli salad that vanishes every time it comes to the table!